Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning

-\figref{fig:loss train val} shows the training and validation loss values.
+This section describes the performance of the trained model. \figref{fig:loss_train_val} shows the training and validation loss values.
 The decreasing trend of loss values indicates that the SS-VAE method could accurately estimate the target values (power of transmission, association indicators).
-The model can map the input channel gain matrix to the power of transmission and the indicators by employing the encoder part of the \ac{VAE}'s to learn the underlying information.
+The model can map the input channel gain matrix to the power of transmission and the indicators by employing the encoder part of the \ac{VAE} to learn the underlying information.

-The performance metrics for the test data, as given in \tabref{tab:perf metrics}, clearly indicate that SS-VAE method obtained optimal performance in the test dataset, demonstrating its generalization ability.
+The performance metrics for the test data, as given in \tabref{tab:perf metrics}, clearly indicate that the SS-VAE method obtained optimal performance in the test dataset, demonstrating its generalization ability.
 The $R^2_{Score}$ value for the test data indicates that our model successfully explains a significant portion of the variance in estimating the power of transmissions.
 This improvement can be attributed to the utilization of \ac{VAE}, which has been proven to enhance generalization in various related tasks.
 Furthermore, the pre-training method involving contrastive loss has improved our model's ability to learn the underlying features, reducing generalization errors.

-\subsection{Comparison of the algorithms}
+\subsection{Comparison of the Algorithms}

-We evaluated the performance of our SS-VAE method compared to the \ac{ESA} algorithm, focusing on how the number of labeled samples used for training affects the results, as shown in \figref{fig: cmp algorithms}.
-We analyze the aggregated throughput under varying numbers of labeled data points obtained by SS-VAE algorithm and the \ac{ESA}.
-As depicted in \figref{fig:agg throughput cmp}, SS-VAE achieves a similar aggregated throughput compared to the \ac{ESA}.
+We evaluated the performance of our SS-VAE method compared to the \ac{ESA} algorithm, focusing on how the number of labeled samples used for training affects the results, as shown in \figref{fig:cmp_alg}.
+We analyze the aggregated throughput under varying numbers of labeled data points obtained by the SS-VAE algorithm and the \ac{ESA}.
+As depicted in \figref{fig:cmp_alg}, SS-VAE achieves a similar aggregated throughput compared to the \ac{ESA}.
 Moreover, the discrepancy between SS-VAE and the \ac{ESA} decreases significantly as the number of labeled data points increases.
 The difference in aggregated throughput between these methods is $2.1$ for $2000$ labeled samples, which will be decreased using more labeled samples.